-Two photos must be included with the application.
-Photos must meet the following specifications: 4 Photographs Taken within 3 months of application date 5 cm (height) by 4 cm (width) Showing head and upper body Taken in full-face view, directly facing the camera, without any hats Write your name behind each photo and paste onto the specified area on the application form.
-30,000 yen 5 Application fee Remit using the university-designated deposit form and submit proof of payment (slip C).
+4 Photographs Two photos must be included with the application.
+Photos must meet the following specifications: • Taken within 3 months of application date • 5 cm (height) by 4 cm (width) • Showing head and upper body • Taken in full-face view, directly facing the camera, without any hats Write your name behind each photo and paste onto the specified area on the application form.
+5 Application fee Remit using the university-designated deposit form and submit proof of payment (slip C).
 Once accepted, the fee is not refundable for any reason.
-5 Not applicable for graduate students who will complete the Master degree course at the Graduate School of Medical Science of Kyoto Prefectural University of Medicine in March 2025.
+Not applicable for graduate students who will complete the Master degree course at the Graduate School of Medical Science of Kyoto Prefectural University of Medicine in March 2026.
 However, this excludes students enrolled in the University's Master's program on an exchange program.
-6 Self-addressed stamped envelope (SASE) to receive exam admission ticket Fill in your name, address, and postal code on the front of the envelope, and affix sufficient postage (to cover postage and simplified registration mail fee).
+6 Self-addressed stamped envelope (SASE) to receive exam admission ticket Fill in your name, address, and postal code on the front of the envelope, and affix sufficient postage (to cover postage are simplified registration mail fee).
 7 Address labels Fill in your name, address, and postal code.
-Labels will be used to send notification of acceptance (delivered on results notification date) and the proof of admittance (issued March 2025).
+Labels will be used t send notification of acceptance (delivered on results notificatio date) and the proof of admittance (issued March 2026).
 8 Certificate regarding name [Only if applicable] If the surname on the certificate or other documents differs from the name on the application form, enclose proof of the change (e.g. an extract from the family register).
 9 Copy of residence card (or copy of passport) International students only.
 Residence card must be submitted as a photocopy of both sides of the front and back.
 However, those who have not yet arrived in Japan must submit a copy of your passport.
-Enrollment consent form [Only if applicable] Those who wish to continue to work full-time after enrollment must submit a 'Letter of Acceptance to Study' designated by the University, completed and stamped by their employer.
+10 Enrollment consent form [Only if applicable] Those who wish to continue to work full-time after enrollment must submit a 'Letter of Acceptance to Study' designated by the University, completed and stamped by their employer.
 Those who are required to submit the form at the time of application.
-10 Those who are currently working full-time at the time of application and plan to continue working after enrolment.
-Those who are currently working full-time at the time of application and intend to continue working after enrolment.
+Those who are currently working full-time at the time of application and plan to continue working after enrolment.
 Students who obtain full-time work after enrollment must notify the school promptly by submitting the enrollment consent form.